Day-by-Day Itinerary

 Evening

-Return to city and dinner
+Return to city for relaxed dinner

 Where to Stay Tonight